-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 @docs\/architecture\/web-layer.md@ → "Streaming and resource lifetime").

 This is the serve path; it __streams, never buffers__.
-The whole-artifact-in-memory
+The mirror worker's

 -}